top of page

 The main aims of Grassroots Heritage in Scotland are to provide those involved in community heritage with opportunities for networking and to identify issues both unique to areas and common across our network.
 These common issues will then allow linking across regions, through national online meetings.
 They will also be used to inform co-created training materials, to be delivered in autumn 2025.

-Roadshows are being held in: Argyll (Sep 2024), Southwest (Oct 2024), Borders (Oct 2024), Edinburgh & East (Nov 2024), Clyde Valley & East Ayrshire (Nov 2024), Glasgow to North Ayrshire (Feb 2025), Central Region (Feb 2025), Highland (Mar 2025), Aberdeenshire & Moray (Mar 2025), Dundee & Fife (Mar 2025), Western Isles (Sep 2025), and Northern Isles (Sep 2025).
+Roadshows were held in: Argyll (Sep 2024), Southwest (Oct 2024), Borders (Oct 2024), Edinburgh & East (Nov 2024), Clyde Valley & East Ayrshire (Nov 2024), Glasgow to North Ayrshire (Feb 2025), Central Region (Feb 2025), Highland (Mar 2025), Aberdeenshire & Moray (Mar 2025), Dundee & Fife (Mar 2025), Western Isles (Sep 2025), and Northern Isles (Sep 2025).

 Online Training: